Yacht Charter planning during the Coronavirus pandemic

 Italy.
 Travelers from EU countries can enter Italy without going into a two-week quarantine.
 Bars and restaurants are open with social distancing restrictions.

 Monaco.
 Monaco clamped down hard on Coronavirus very early and has had almost zero cases since April.
 The principality and its famous port Hercules are beginning to reopen, with strict social distancing regulations.

 Monaco Restaurants and cafés are open and can seat 10 guests at the same table.
 People may gather in public spaces in groups of 10.

 Montenegro.
 Porto Montenegro has reopened and is servicing luxury yachts.
 60 shops and boutiques are now open.
 All employees are conforming to strict government safety guidelines and practicing social distancing.

 Spain.
 Spain has reopened its borders to Schengen Countries and the UK - so European and UK residents are welcome.
 Spain, like other EU countries, is not currently admitting US citizens.
-Palma, Mallorca authorities ran a pilot project in June and are now fully reopen to European visitors.
+Palma, Mallorca is now fully open to European visitors.
 Yacht capacity limits have increased from 50% to 75%, but still with a maximum of 10 people per charter.

 Turkey.
 Turkey has opened its borders to both EU citizens and non-EU citizens that fulfill Turkish Visa requirements.
-Turkey is outside the EU and therefore the best location for Americans to charter if they want to be on the Med this summer/fall.
+Turkey is outside the EU and therefore the best location for Americans to charter if they want to be in the Med.
 Boatbookings has some great deals in Turkey at the moment.

 Visitors need to submit a health form prior to arrival and temperatures are taken of all visitors upon entrance.
 If high body temperature is detected, the visitor will need to have a PCR COVID-19 test taken.